Learn to Meditate

 Each of us is unique, and we all need to experience different things in different ways in order to learn, grow, and unfold.
 What one person may need and what they will receive will not be what another person needs or what they will receive.

-Don’t force yourself to remember everything that’s written here, and that goes for this book in its entirety, as what you need will surface at just the right time.
-Read, consider, and reflect as you are inspired to do.
+Like I say, don’t force yourself to remember everything that’s written here, as you might find what you need will come to mind at just the right time.

-If even after reading this you’re still not quite sure if meditation is for you, give it a try, and try it again every now and then – even if only to see what happens.
-Like I say, you can’t do it wrong, and often we learn from within us, our own “inner teacher” it could be said, rather than from any written or spoken instruction from someone or something else.
+If even after reading this you’re still not quite sure if meditation is for you, give it a try, and try it again every now and then – even if only to see how it feels, and to see if you have any experiences.
+You can’t do it wrong, and often we learn from within, our own “inner teacher” it could be said, rather than from any written or spoken instruction from someone or something else.

 When we find our own inner direction as we separate the wheat from the chaff, we become our own best teacher.